metacpan/metacpan-cpan-extracted/distros/G/Game-Entities/README.md

 ## Components

 As far as Game::Entities is concerned, any reference of any type can be used as a component and added to an entity.
-This includes blessed and non-blessd references.
+This includes blessed and non-blessed references.

 Entities can have any number of components attached to them, but they will